 If you are from Belgium you probably know about this place.
 Though, not everyone actually goes there.
 It’s too close, too boring, … But let’s set things right, it’s amazing.

 I did not really know what to expect when visiting.
 It was a really hot day, but I did not know that I would have to bring a sweater.
-Under the ground, it’s consistently 13 degrees celsius.
+Underground, it’s consistently 13 degrees celsius.
 Summer and winter.

 In the caves, your guide gives a great explanation about the formation of the different rocks, the cave, and the flow of the river.
 Some of the rooms and halls are smaller, others are huge!